 Agile in Software Development is as much about programmers and technical practices as it is about processes.
 The real deliverable is the working software built with well-crafted code.
-“Software craftsmen care about delivering value with well-crafted code”.Even more, for them Software Craftsmanship means putting responsability, professionalism, pragmatism and pride back into software development.
+“Software crafters care about delivering value with well-crafted code”.Even more, for them Software Craft means putting responsability, professionalism, pragmatism and pride back into software development.

 Most of us consider this impossible to have.
 Why?
 Because we are always developing software under pressure.
 But are we sure we can’t overcome this hurdle?
 We can, if we write well-crafted code.
 Technical debt and bad code will always increase the time spent per feature.
 This increase is less noticeable in Agile because stories get sliced into smaller ones.